 My Pizzelle Recipe

-My husband is Italian and his mother and grandma introduced me to pizzelles many years ago when we were dating.
-These wafer-thin disc-shaped Italian cookies are easy to make and so beautiful, with their intricately patterned appearance, often resembling a doily, snowflake or geometric design.
-There was always a stack of them at my husband's Christmas Eve celebrations and, his grandma insisted that almond extract is better than anise and that lemon is not necessary, so that's how I make them.
-I've also been told that Italians make them with oil and Americans make them with butter.
-So oil it is.
+My husband is Italian and his grandmother introduced me to pizzelles many years ago when we were dating.
+These wafer-thin disc-shaped Italian cookies are easy to make and so beautiful.
+With their intricately patterned appearance, they often resemble a doily, snowflake, waffle, or geometric design.
+There was always a stack of them at my husband's family's Christmas Eve celebrations and, his grandma insisted that almond extract is better than anise and that lemon is not necessary, so that's how I make them.
 Here is my recipe:

 Pizzelles